-DO NOT SEND ORIGINALS!
+Have your Attorney send the copies to the Trustee DO NOT SEND ORIGINALS!
 COPIES ONLY

-Please send these copies to the Trustee immediately after you file the returns and blank out (redact) any social security numbers and children's names.
-The Trustee will check the returns to see if your gross income has increased and/or if you are entitled to receive a tax refund.
+Please have your attorney send these copies to the Trustee immediately after you file the returns and blank out (redact) any social security numbers and children's names.

 REMEMBER: You will not successfully finish your plan and get your discharge unless you complete this requirement!